chaoss/grimoirelab-tutorial/sortinghat/data.md

 * the source where the identity was found (`source`, with tags identifying the kind of repository where the identity was found, such as `git`, `bugzilla` or `github`)
 * the merged identity to which it corresponds (`uuid`)

-All fields in the tuple except for `uuid` a inmutable: they never change during the live of a SortingHat database.
+All fields in the tuple except for `uuid` a immutable: they never change during the live of a SortingHat database.
 The `uuid` is used to merge identities that correspond to the same person: each person should have a single `uuid`, and that `uuid` will be in this table for all the identities corresponding to that person.
 In fact, the `uuid` is the `id` of one of those identities.
 The name, the email address and the username are the data composing the identity.

 For example, email addresses usually have `name` and `email` (such as "Jesus Gonzalez <jgb@bitergia.com>), while `username` is `NULL`.
 GitHub accounts usually have `name` and `username` (such as "Jesus Gonzalez, jgbarah"), with `email` as `NULL`.
 The `uuid` will change during the life of the database as new identities for the same person are found, or as wrong merged identities are identified (and broken).
-A large part of the maintenance of a SortingHat database consists of dealing with `uuid` in the `identies table, while merging and unmerging identities.
+A large part of the maintenance of a SortingHat database consists of dealing with `uuid` in the `identities` table, while merging and unmerging identities.

 Let's see what do we have in our SortingHat database (in the output of `mysql` below, I have trimmed the hashes for `id` and `uuid` to 7 chars):